hindutva/hindutva.github.io/books/D_AchArya/marATha_rAjpUt_relations_1720-1795/5_THIRD_PHASE.md

 Jodhpur letters - 3.

 (9)
-The King of Jodhpur wrote Mahadaji through Rana Khan "Jayur and Jodhpour are both the kingdoms and Hindus.
+The King of Jodhpur wrote Mahadaji through Rana Khan

+> Jaypur and Jodhpour are both the kingdoms and Hindus.
 Till now, even the Musalmans have not disturbed us.
 Your are a Hindu.
 We also wish that there should be a Hindu rule (at Delhi) and our kingdoms be protected.
 But your are seizing our kingdoms.
 This is no good.
-You should take (your) Khandani and take back your force from our kingdoms" - Mar.
+You should take (your) Khandani and take back your force from our kingdoms.
+> - Mar.
 Riya.
 Vol. II (U.V.) - p.
 12

 (10)
 M.D.
 II-147.